-- 3.22 The OPP of the abdominal NORS Team is responsible for abdominal organ preservation; liver, kidneys and pancreas during organ retrieval.
-The OPP of the cardio-thoracic NORS Team is responsible for cardio-thoracic organ preservation; heart and lungs during organ retrieval. - 3.23 The Abdominal and Cardiothoracic Perfusion and Preservation Protocols for NORS Teams in the UK (Appendix 3), should be adhered to. - 3.24 Packing and labelling of all specimens, particularly spleen and lymph nodes, as well as blood vessels is the responsibility of the Organ Preservation Practitioner.
-The individual taking responsibility for packing the organ and sealing the box must ensure that each sample accompanying the organ has three points of donor identification. - 3.25 It is the responsibility of the OPP to ensure that the HTA Organ Specific forms and any necessary vessel forms have been fully completed.
+- 3.25.
+Packing and labelling of all specimens, particularly spleen and lymph nodes, as well as blood vessels is the responsibility of the Organ Preservation Practitioner.
+The individual taking responsibility for packing the organ and sealing the box must ensure that each sample and any vessels (including ad hoc requests for vessels) accompanying the organ has three points of donor identification, the date and time the sample was taken is written on the label and FRM6199 Vessels Form is completed - 3.26.
+It is the responsibility of the OPP to ensure that the HTA Organ Specific forms and any necessary vessel forms (FRM6199) have been fully completed.
 Nonetheless, the lead surgeon remains legally responsible for the content and accuracy of these forms, regardless of who completes them.
 The lead surgeon's name and contact details must appear on the HTA forms.
 The OPP must ensure forms are dispatched with the retrieved organs and tissue to transplant centres.